Muhammad-Azmi-MarkDev/MarkSnip/README.md

 * **Modern UI:** Built with WPF and styled with Windows 11 Fluent Design (Mica backdrop).

 ## Installation
-Textract is distributed as a self-contained application.
+MarkSnip is distributed as a self-contained application.
 You do not need to install the .NET runtime manually.

 1. Navigate to the [Releases](../../releases) page.
 2. Download the latest `Textract_Setup_v1.0.0.exe`.
 3. Run the installer.
-4. Textract will run in your system tray.
+4. MarkSnip will run in your system tray.

 ## Shortcuts
 | Key | Action |